All Episodes

 You can't protect yourself with your gun.

-George Will fell for it, hook, line and sinker.
+George Will fell for it, hook line, and sinker.

 Nothing to be fixed in football.

-Because that's what I want to be on this for about 10 years.
+I ought to just call myself the lone wolf because that's what I want to be on this for about 10 years.

-Fourteen percent more women die of breast cancer than do men of prostate cancer, but more men get prostate cancer.
+14% more women die of breast cancer than do men of prostate cancer, but more men get prostate cancer.

 That's the truth.

-I add it a little backwards.
+I had it a little backwards.

 I had it half right, and I want to get it all the way right.